jacobaandersen/slides/docs/fluid-mechanics/navier-stokes.md

 ## What are they?
 <ul>
-  <li class="fragment">Very general set of equations describing almost any flow of fluids
+  <li class="fragment">Popularly: Very general set of equations describing almost any flow of fluids
   <li class="fragment">Vast span of applications
 </ul>